dnstrach/Journal/README.md

 }
 ```
 The HTTP GET request is loaded with URLRequest.
 Data from the request is retrieved with URLSession’s dataTask completion handler.
 The .resume() method is attached to the completion handler to start the network call.
 The dataTask(with:completionHandler:) accesses data, response, and error.
 If the response status code is 200, then the nested Quote JSON object will be decoded with a do try catch statement.

+### View Controller
+**QuoteViewController**<br>
+The QuoteViewController is a subclass of UIViewController containing a UILabel, UIButton, and a fetchQuote() helper method.
+In storyboard, the view controller is presented modally with a segue attached to a button inside the HomeTableViewController’s navigation bar.
+The UILabel displays the quote and the UIButton dismisses the view.
+The helper method calls the fetchQuote method from QuoteManager and handles the Result with a switch statement.
+If the Result is a success case then the quote label will be assigned to a String interpolated with the quote and author properties.
+If the result is a failure case then there will be an error print statment.

 # UIKit